premasaisruthi123-tech/My-Portfolio/README.md

 # Portfolio Website

 ## Description
 This is my personal portfolio website created using HTML and CSS.
-It contains my profile, skills, projects and contact information.
+It contains my profile, skills and contact information.

 ## Technologies Used
-- HTML5
+- HTML
-- CSS3
+- CSS
 - Git
 - GitHub